How to Paint Wood Paneling

 I used a latex primer since it’s easier to clean up, but if your wood is particularly rich in color, you might want to use an oil-based primer for better coverage.

 Let the primer coat dry according to the can.
 Now is the perfect time to fill holes in the walls.
 I like to do it at this point because the holes are easier to spot once the walls have been primed.

 Using wood filler or spackle, put a small amount onto a putty knife and fill holes and cracks.
 Then wipe smooth with a damp cloth.
-If you have larger holes to fill, allow the substance to dry then lightly sand over the spot to smooth it.
+If you have larger holes or knots to fill, allow the substance to dry then lightly sand over the spot to smooth it.

 Step 5: Prime again